 The Flexible Learning Program (FLP) is an alternative education option for young people seeking to complete their SACE.
 It enables students to manage work, study and academic success in a program that caters for their individual needs.

-Each student has a Case Manager who oversees their educational program.
-The Case Manager works with the student to develop an individual curriculum plan designed to meet the student’s specific needs and aspirations.
-Students spend between two and five days per week in the program, but do not attend school classes, rather, a range of community based learning activities are utilised.
-Activities such as employment, TAFE studies and volunteer or community work, are packaged as SACE Stage 1 and 2 subjects.
-The students are required to collect and collate evidence of their learning, and then to reflect upon this learning.
-Online learning and distance learning packages, with tailored learning tasks and assessments, enable students to complete compulsory units such as Mathematics and English.
-The program works closely with local employers, education and training providers, government support agencies, NGOs, volunteer organisations, service organisations and local health providers, to support and enhance students’ programs of learning and accreditation.
+Each student has a Senior Teacher who oversees their educational program.
+The Teacher will work with the student to develop an individual curriculum plan designed to meet the student’s specific needs and aspirations.
+Students spend between two and five days per week in the program, but do not attend school classes, instead, a range of community based learning activities are utilised and encouraged.
+Activities such as employment, TAFE studies, volunteer and community work, are connected with formal learning wherever possible.
+The program works closely with local employers, education and training providers, government support agencies, volunteer organisations, service organisations, and local health providers, to support and enhance students’ programs of learning and accreditation.

 For further information contact: